Gang rape: Iran

 Many incidents of gang rapes have been reported in Iran.
 In several cases, the police officials have blamed the victim for not wearing hijab, and in one case arresting the victim and two activists, who were trying to bring attention to the gang rape.

 While official statistics on reported and pending gang rapes in Iran are not published by the Iranian government, public hangings for gang rapes are routinely reported in Iranian newspapers.

+Israel

+In July 2024, five IDF soldiers gang raped a Palestinian detainee from Gaza in the Sde Teiman detention camp, which was partially caught on cctv.
+Due to "exceptional circumstances", the charges for the soldiers were dropped.
+The victim was stabbed in the rectum, and suffered severe injuries to the lungs and ribs.

+Japan

+The 1995 Okinawa rape incident involved the abduction and gang rape of a 12-year-old Okinawan schoolgirl by three U.S. servicemen.
+The crime, and the subsequent handling of the suspects, sparked massive protests and a diplomatic crisis between the United States and Japan.

 Malaysia

 A 15-year-old schoolgirl in Ketereh, Kelantan, was gang raped by more than 30 men.
 Malaysia reported about 3,000 rape cases in 2012, a rape incidence rate of about 10.7 rapes per 100,000 people.
 About 52% of these victims were less than 16 years old.
 Like other nations, Malaysia does not segregate rape and gang rape cases.

 Nigeria

 Nigeria reports thousands of gang rapes every year.
 In 2011, the ABSU gang rape, in which the gang videotaped their crime, drew widespread attention and protests inside Nigeria.
 The prevalence of group rape has been proposed as a significant contributor to spread of sexual diseases and AIDS.